hikui/cloud_revision/Part2 Cloud Computing.md

 Cloud computing is a kind of ==Internet-based computing== that provides shared processing resources and data to computers and other devices ==on demand==.

+## What is the difference between Cloud, Grid and Cluster?

+> Warning!
+>
+> Copied from StackOverflow.
+(These can also be found in ADB slides)

+Cluster differs from Cloud and Grid in that a cluster is a group of computers ==connected by a local area network (LAN)== **(Spartan)**, whereas cloud and grid are more wide scale and can be ==geographically distributed==.
+Another way to put it is to say that ==a cluster is tightly coupled==, whereas a Grid or a cloud is loosely coupled.

+The difference between a cloud and a grid can be expressed as below:

+* Resource distribution: Cloud computing is a ==centralized model== whereas grid computing is a ==decentralized model== where the computation could occur over many administrative domains.
+* Ownership: A grid is a collection of computers which is ==owned by multiple parties in multiple locations== and connected together so that users can ==share== the combined power of resources.
+Whereas a cloud is a collection of computers usually ==owned by a single party==.

 ## History （how we got there）

 > There may be some problems because I don't fully understand the slides...